 Yet smallholders often face a multitude of challenges in meeting the requirements of FSC certification processes and standards.

 Our work to support smallholder certification began nearly a decade ago.
-In 2004, Small and Low-Intensity Managed Forests (SLIMFs) were defined as a distinct client for FSC certification, and have benefited from streamlined audit procedures.
+In 2004, small and low-intensity managed forests (SLIMFs) were defined as a distinct client for FSC certification, and have subsequently benefited from streamlined procedures.

-Although FSC certification can give producers access to a price premium, smaller businesses are less able to access investment finance because their size increases risk.
-Furthermore, it can be difficult for smallholders to access markets and long-term commitments from buyers.
+Smallholders often find it difficult to access markets and long-term commitments from buyers.
+Although FSC certification can give producers access to a price premium, smaller businesses are also less able to access investment finance because their size increases risk.